Adroiti/docs-for-code-review-tools/TSLint/no-magic-numbers.md

-Pattern: No magic numbers
+Pattern: Use of magic number

 Issue: -

 ## Description

-Disallows the use constant number values outside of variable assignments.
+Disallows the use of constant number values outside of variable assignments.
 When no list of allowed values is specified, -1, 0 and 1 are allowed by default.

 Rationale: Magic numbers should be avoided as they often lack documentation, forcing them to be stored in variables gives them implicit documentation.